 Creation of an energy efficiency "policy manual" in Illinois was a directive from the Commission to SAG in 2014.
 The first version of the Illinois Energy Efficiency Policy Manual was approved by the Commission in December 2015, following the conclusion of a SAG Subcommittee process.
 The second version, Version 1.1, was updated in spring 2017 to reflect editorial changes needed as a result of FEJA.
 Version 1.1 was approved by the Commission in October 2017, with an effective date of January 1, 2018.
 The third version, Version 2.0, was developed by interested SAG participants through the SAG Policy Manual Subcommittee from September 2018 to September 2019.
 Version 2.0 was approved by the Commission in December 2019, with an effective date of January 1, 2022.
 There are specific policies within Version 2.0 with an effective date of January 1, 2020, as described within the Manual.
+Version 2.1 was updated in 2021, to update errors due to passage of CEJA in September 2021.
+Version 2.1 was submitted to the Commission for approval in January 2022.

 The Policy Manual "provides guiding principles for procurement, oversight, evaluation and operation of the electric and gas Energy Efficiency Programs authorized under Sections 8-103B and 8-104 of the Illinois Public Utilities Act (Act).
-The principles and policies articulated in the Policy Manual were derived from Commission orders, policies and procedures developed by the SAG, as well as Best Practices from state Energy Efficiency Programs delivered throughout the nation."3 SAG participants are encouraged to review the
+The principles and policies articulated in the Policy Manual were derived from Commission orders, policies and procedures developed by the SAG, as well as Best Practices from state Energy Efficiency